In oriental cultures, the dragon is a symbol of nobility, eternal vitality, and cosmic strength.

 Do’s and don’ts when displaying the feng shui dragon statue at home:

-Must-do things when decorating feng-shui dragon statue:
+Must-do things when decorating a feng-shui dragon statue:

 Place the dragon statue in a position where it can observe the whole house.
-The dragon’s eyes are always directed towards the spacious area, so the fortune has conditions to spread for the house.
+The dragon’s eyes are always directed towards the spacious area, so the fortune has conditions to spread for the home.

 The dragon is an auspicious animal, but it is a powerful beast with strong countermeasures, so it is not suitable for people born in the year of the Dog, so it is not advisable to arrange a dragon image for dog-year people.

-Except for the phoenix, you should not place other feng shui animals near the dragon statue.
-If you place a dragon statue with a phoenix, you will have a lot of luck in the love life and improve the relationship between husband and wife.
-It is because dragon and phoenix are the couples that bring happiness and luck in marriage and family.
+When you put a dragon statue with a phoenix, you will have a lot of luck in your love life and improve the relationship between husband and wife.
+It is because the dragon and phoenix are the couples that bring happiness and luck in marriage and family.

 Dragon in construction and decoration applications

-Today, besides using dragons on the Vietnamese traditional dresses (typically on the old Ao dai), the image of the dragon is still included in the decoration of architectural works, paintings, carvings, art engravings, etc. At any time, the dragon is still a part of people’s cultural life in Vietnam.
+Today, besides using dragons on Vietnamese traditional dresses (typically on the old Ao dai), the image of the dragon is still included in the decoration of architectural works, paintings, carvings, art engravings, etc. At any time, the dragon is still a part of people’s cultural life in Vietnam.

 FAQ about traditional Vietnamese dragon